microsoft/industry/telco/solutions/observability/userGuide/readme.md

 ---

+## Pricing

+There’s no cost associated with the reference implementation itself, as it is just an architecture that is constructed using existing Azure products and services.
+Therefore you only pay for the Azure products and services that you choose to enable, and also the products and services your organization will deploy into the Network Analytics landing zone.

+The following section will provide links to the costs of each of the services that will be deployed into your Network Analytics Landing Zone.
+Please note that some of the services deployed are free (for example the virtual network).

+---

 ## What happens when you deploy the Network Analytics Landing Zone for Operators reference implementation?

 The Network Analytics Landing Zone for Operators reference implementation will configure an Azure subscription that has been deployed (or moved under) the **Landing Zones > Operator** Management Group and deploy all required infrastructure so that you can simply deploy and configure the analytics workload of your preference.
 The reference implementation allows you to choose from two networking connectivity models.
 Depending on the network connectivy model, certain infrastructure will be deployed and configured.
 Figure 1 and table 1 below describes the resources that are deployed when you choose the ExpressRoute with Microsoft Peering connectivity model, while figure 2 and table 2 below describe the resources that are deployed when you choose the ExpressRoute with Private Peering connectivity model